atabas/ml-model-heroku-fastapi/README.md

 # Model
 * Write unit tests for at least 3 functions in the model code.
-* Write a function that outputs the performance of the model on slices of the data.
-    * Suggestion: for simplicity, the function can just output the performance on slices of just the categorical features.

 # API Creation
 *  Create a RESTful API using FastAPI this must implement: